 Child Sex Offender Register

-Note that reporting of sexual abuse is very low in New Zealand.
-It is estimated only 9% of incidents are reported to the Police and only 13% of reported incidents result in conviction and therefore registration.
-For this reason, we do not just rely on the register to keep our tamariki and rangatahi safe.
-Rather, we listen to what tamariki and rangatahi are saying and showing us through their behaviours.
+Reporting of sexual abuse is very low in New Zealand, which leads to extremely low rates of conviction and therefore registration.
+For this reason, we do not just rely on the register – we listen to what tamariki and rangatahi are saying and showing us through their behaviours.